-SWATT is responding to feedback from Kentucky employers to design and pilot a unified approach to provide workforce solutions to employers.
+SWATT is responding to feedback from Kentucky employers to design and pilot a unified approach to provide workforce solutions to employers and to support local regions.
 The data-informed unified strategy is intended to improve coordination, responsiveness and results among partners and ultimately drive workforce participation and business growth.
 After shared metrics are established and the initial pilot is offered and measured, the strategy will be captured in a model of operating excellence for implementation statewide.
+The key is to streamline business services for Kentucky employers, develop and deliver state-level and regional-level business services training, participate in simplifying processes in business services work across the partners, enhance business services engagement, and maximize the return on investment for the Commonwealth.